 Teach Your Child to be Eco-Friendly

 Living in peace with the world that surrounds us is of crucial importance.
 We have to preserve it for as long as possible so we can live a life in a healthy environment.
 However, apart from doing this ourselves, it is vital we pass on this green way of living to our children as well.
 When our children grow up they can continue the mission of preserving the earth, and then pass it on to their children.
 It might be a little bit hard to teach our kids such habits, but it is important we do so.
-Here are a couple of practical ideas on teaching our children how to be eco-friendly.
+Here are practical ideas on teaching our children how to be eco-friendly.

 1. Set a Proper Example

 Kids follow the examples they see.
 Whether the examples are good or bad, small children tend to copy that behavior.
 So, keeping that in mind, it will be a lot better to set a good example, which your children will then follow.
 For instance, if they see you turning off the water while you are brushing your teeth, the kids may learn to do that as well.
 Same goes for unplugging all electronic devices that are not in use.
 Kids will see and learn these habits as something normal and will learn that it is simply the way it is done.
 You know the famous saying, 'monkey see, monkey do', right?
 Well, it applies quite well with children too.

 2. Teach About the Importance of Recycling